 Pieces of celery (the leaves and parts you wouldn’t use, the end bulb), carrot trimmings, onion odds and ends, celery and carrots that are about to go bad, carrot peelings, leek ends.
 All of these still have a LOT of flavor left in them so it would be a shame to waste.

 Now this may seem gross, but the plan here is to pressure cook it, which essentially sterilizes it, so it’s very safe.
+I killed the Instant Pot shown above (it died a horrible death) and I am currently using the Instant Pot Max and I LOVE IT. (affiliate link)

 I add about 4-6 cups of water and pressure cook for about 4 hours in an instant pot, and more if it doesn’t quite look right to me.